Light field integration in SUGRA theories: Acknowledgements

-\ack I was benefited by conversations with Leonardo Brizi, Francesco D'Eramo, Jorge Zanelli and Marco Serone.
+I benefited from conversations with Leonardo Brizi, Francesco D'Eramo, Jorge Zanelli and Marco Serone.
 I thank specially Claudio Scrucca and Marco Serone for useful comments on a preliminary version of the paper.
-I would like to thank The Abdus Salam International Centre for Theoretical Physics for the hospitality during the completion of this work.\\ This work was supported in part by DIN-UPTC grant ``proyecto capital semilla" SGI889.
+Important and useful comments from an anonymous referee are also acknowledged.
+I would like to thank The Abdus Salam International Centre for Theoretical Physics for the hospitality during the completion of this work.\\